Higher apprenticeships: Should I do one instead of university?

 How much does it cost to train for one?

-As long as you're under 24, you won't have to pay a penny.
+You won't have to pay a penny.
 In fact, as an employee of the company you're training with, you'll get paid a wage.
 Training costs are paid for by the government and your employer.

 How much do higher apprentices get paid?